Ukraine crisis: Don't underestimate West's resolve, Germany's Scholz tells Russia | DW | 10.02.2022

 Both Russia and Ukraine are members of the OSCE.
 The OSCE has monitored the conflict in eastern Ukraine in the Donbas between Russian-backed proxy forces and the Ukrainian military.

-Rau said, "We are seriously concerned about the situation in and around Ukraine, both in Donbas and as regards Russia's growing military presence along the border with Ukraine and in Belarus."
+Rau said: "We are seriously concerned about the situation in and around Ukraine, both in Donbass and as regards Russia's growing military presence along the border with Ukraine and in Belarus."

 "At the OSCE, we will continue to do everything we can, but it will take political will and engagement of all parties to live up to the obligations and bring the crisis to an end for good," Rau said.